jayshreegiri/demo/README.md

 # demo
-this is Demo for Git &amp; Github class
+this is Demo for Git &amp; Github class.